-A week-long vacation in Costa Rica can cost anything from $1400 to over $2500 per person.
-The price of the trip will be affected primarily by the type of accommodation you choose, and the kind (and the number) of activities that are included in the tour.
+A week-long vacation in Costa Rica can cost anything from $1,800 to over $4,500 per person.
+The trip price will be affected primarily by the type of accommodation you choose and the kind (and the number) of activities included in the tour.
 Meals and transportation can also affect the cost of the trip but to a lesser degree.

-On average, a week-long trip can cost from $1,400 to $1,550 if it includes mid-priced accommodations and only a few popular activities such as ziplining or nature hikes.
+On average, a week-long trip can cost under $2,000 per person if it includes mid-priced accommodations and only a few popular activities, such as ziplining or nature hikes.

-If you are looking to enjoy beachfront lodging, multi-bedroom suites, or more luxurious accommodations, and you want to include exclusive activities such as deep-sea fishing, the price of your trip can quickly increase to over $2,500 per person per week.
+If you want to enjoy beachfront lodging, multi-bedroom suites, or more luxurious accommodations, and you want to include exclusive activities such as deep-sea fishing, the price of your trip can quickly increase to over $3,000 per person per week.

 One important thing to consider is that those general prices do not contemplate airfare or alcoholic beverages.

 Also, remember that the total cost of your trip will vary depending on the time of the year you choose to visit.
-During the high season (December to April), you should expect to pay the highest price at most hotels.
-Costs are lowered during the green season, which means the rainy season (May to November).
+For example, during the high season (December to April), you should expect to pay the highest price at most hotels.
+However, costs are lowered during the green season, which means the rainy season (May to November).
 Learn more in our article, Best Time to Visit Costa Rica.

 Note: All prices used in this article are USD.

-How much does a round trip to Costa Rica cost?
+How much does a round trip flight to Costa Rica cost?

-There are more than 25 different airlines that weekly connect the Juan Santamaría International Airport in San José and the Daniel Oduber International Airport in Liberia with 38 different destinations around the world.
-Some of those airlines have daily flights to more than one destination.
+More than 25 different airlines weekly connect the Juan Santamaría International Airport in San José and the Daniel Oduber International Airport in Liberia with 38 different destinations worldwide.
+In addition, some of those airlines have daily flights to more than one destination.

-On average, there are around 450 weekly flights that come to Costa Rica from the Americas and Europe.
+On average, around 450 weekly flights come to Costa Rica from the Americas and Europe.
 The total amount of flights grows during the high season between December and April.

-That is why when you start planning your trip to Costa Rica, you should take the time to look at different flight options.
-Try to keep flexible dates and flight itineraries.
+That is why, when planning your trip to Costa Rica, you should take the time to look at different flight options.
+Also, try to keep flexible dates and flight itineraries.

-One can find round trip flights or as little as $300 if you are coming from destinations like Miami, Huston, Panama, México, and sometimes even from New York.
-But in general, the fight from other less connected destinations in the US can be as high as $800-$1,000.
+One can find round-trip flights for as little as $300 if you come from destinations like Miami, Huston, Panama, México, and sometimes even New York.
+But in general, the fight from other less-connected US destinations can be as high as $900-$1,200.

-A round trip airfare from Europe costs around $1,000, but sometimes you can find flight itineraries from cities like Madrid, Frankfurt or London, for as little as $600.
+Round-trip airfare from Europe costs around $1,200, but sometimes you can find flight itineraries from cities like Madrid, Frankfurt, or London, for as little as $600.

 How much does lodging cost in Costa Rica?